mkeen/rxhttp/README.md

 # 👋 RxHttp
-HTTP (fetch) Client for TypeScript that supports real-time JSON streams and good ol' simple request/response.
+HTTP (fetch) Client for TypeScript that supports real-time JSON streams and good ol' fashioned request/response.
 Powered by RxJS.
+Less is more!

 ### Features:
 🌊 Long-lived real-time JSON streams